-In other instances, the Entity is able to negotiate a change to a lease such as reducing the amount of office space taken, reducing the lease term or by reducing the total amount payable under the lease.
-Both of which were not part of the original terms and conditions of the lease.
-In these situations, the Entity does not account for the changes as though there is a new lease.
-Instead, the revised contractual payments are discounted using a revised discount rate at the date that the lease is effectively modified.
-For the reasons explained above, the discount rate used is the Entity's incremental borrowing rate determined at the modification date, as the rate implicit in the lease is not readily determinable.
+In other cases, the Entity is able to negotiate a change to a lease agreement, such as reducing the amount of office space, reducing the term of the lease or reducing the total amount payable for the lease.
+These components were not part of the original lease terms.
+In these situations, the Entity does not consider them.

-The remeasurement of the lease liability is dealt with by a reduction in the carrying amount of the right-of-use asset to reflect the full or partial termination of the lease for lease modifications that reduce the scope of the lease.
+Instead, revised contractual payments are discounted using a revised discount rate at the date the lease is effectively modified.
+For the reasons explained above, the discount rate is the Entity's debt rate determined on the modification date, since the rate implied in the lease is not easy to determine.
+Re-measurement of the lease liability entails a reduction in the carrying amount of the right-of-use asset to reflect the full or partial termination of the lease for those modifications to it that reduce the scope of the lease.

 Any gain or loss relating to the partial or full termination of the lease is recognized in profit or loss.
-The right-of-use asset is adjusted for all other lease modifications.
+The rightof-use asset is adjusted for all other lease modifications.